Best Google AdSense Alternatives In 2019 For Increasing Revenue

 This means your web pages can become overloaded with ads — and ad types — that are very aggressive and that potentially damage your existing ad rates, user experiences, and more.

 5.)
-Media.net is one of the most common AdSense competitors
+Media.net is one of the most common AdSense alternatives and competitors

 As ad networks go, there are literally thousands across the globe; however, few are listed across AdSense alternatives lists across the web like Media.net.